-XV.
-SEWER OVERFLOW AND STORMWATER REUSE MUNICIPAL GRANTS PROGRAM
+15.0 SEWER OVERFLOW AND STORMWATER REUSE MUNICIPAL GRANTS PROGRAM

 The America's Water Infrastructure Act of 2018 amended Section 221 of the FWPCA to reauthorize the Sewer Overflow and Stormwater Reuse Municipal Grants Program (OSG).
 The OSG Program is intended to address local governments' infrastructure needs for combined sewer overflows (CSO), sanitary sewer overflows (SSO), water reuse, and stormwater management.
-By mid-July 2024, the DNR plans to apply for FFYs 2022 (\$772,000), 2023 (\$890,000), 2024 (\$728,000) funding allocations in a separate grant application to EPA.
+In September 2024, the DNR received the FFY 2022-2024 funding allocations in a separate grant agreement from the EPA for a total of \$2,390,000.